USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 The second command updates your .ssh/config file.
 If you already have a complicated structure in there you may wish to review it.
 The changes are fine for most, but particularly if you already have ceres entries in yours there could be conflicts.

-## SSH Access After Step Installtion:
+## SSH Access After Small Step Installation:
-- The first time you ssh to Ceres with ```ssh user.name@ceres.scinet.usda.gov``` or Atlas with ```ssh user.name@atlas-login.hpc.msstate.edu```, (changing user.name to your own SCINet username), you will see the following screen:
+- The first time you ssh to Ceres with `ssh user.name@ceres.scinet.usda.gov` or Atlas with `ssh user.name@atlas-login.hpc.msstate.edu`, (changing "user.name" to your own SCINet username), your default web browser should open automatically to the SCINet authentication page:

 ![screenshot of Login Screen with Legacy Selection]({{ site.baseurl }}/assets/img/guides/access/linpassorlogingov.png)

-- Your default web browser should open automatically to the SCINet authentication page.
-Choose "Login.gov or USDA LincPass" as your sign-in option.
+- Choose "Login.gov or USDA LincPass" as your sign-in option.
-- From there, if you have a LincPass/AltLinc,PIV Exemption, you will authenticate as usual with eAuth.
+  - If you have a LincPass/AltLinc or PIV Exemption, you will authenticate as usual with eAuth.
+  - If you _do not_ have a LincPass/AltLinc or PIV Exemption, you will authenticate using Login.gov.
+Please see the [detailed instructions for logging on to SCINet using Login.gov](/guides/access/login/logingov).

-- Go back to your shell and you should see "CA: https://step-ca.scinet.usda.gov" followed by your regular login.
+- Return to your shell and you should see "CA: https://step-ca.scinet.usda.gov" followed by your regular login.

 ![screenshot of Login Screen with Legacy Selection]({{ site.baseurl }}/assets/img/guides/access/step-ssh/login-success.png)